-Tilt Skillet
+2. Tilt Skillet

 Ortega Dining Commons and Special Events Catering will be receiving a new tilting skillet (Cleveland Range) this summer.
 The new piece of equipment has high efficiency heating system with even heat distribution.
-It will be interesting to see if there is a large amount of energy savings with the new equipment.
+We will be reviewing energy use to see if there is a large amount of energy savings with this new piece of equipment.

 C. Residential Dining’s Strategic Plan: